syncfusion-content/blazor-docs/blazor/document-editor/how-to/read-only-default.md

 ---
 layout: post
-title: Open a document in read only mode by default in Blazor DocumentEditor Component | Syncfusion
+title: Read only by default in Blazor DocumentEditor Component | Syncfusion
 description: Learn how to open a document in read only mode by default in Syncfusion Blazor DocumentEditor component and much more.
 platform: Blazor
 control: DocumentEditor
 documentation: ug
 ---

-# How to open a document in read only mode by default in Blazor DocumentEditor component
+# How to Open document in read only in Blazor DocumentEditor component

 In this article, we are going to see how to open a document in read only mode by default [`Blazor Word Processor`](https://www.syncfusion.com/blazor-components/blazor-word-processor) component (a.k.a Document Editor) component.